- CDC: Click Here

 So Much.
 So Near.

 COVID-19 Testing: The price of a COVID-19 test at all Orleans Community Health facilities is $100.00.
-Based upon the funding and programs available to date patients will not be responsible for COVID-19 test costs.
+Based upon the funding and programs available to date patients will not be responsible for COVID-19 test costs. (*Please note that COVID testing is not available at Medina Memorial Hosptial at this time.)

 Middleport Lab Draw Station to close on Monday, March 30th